openstack/openstack-manuals/doc/install-guide/source/preface.rst

 openSUSE and SUSE Linux Enterprise Server
-  You can install OpenStack by using packages on openSUSE Leap 42.3, openSUSE Leap 15, and SUSE Linux Enterprise Server 12 SP4 through the Open Build Service Cloud repository.
+  You can install OpenStack by using packages on openSUSE Leap 42.3, openSUSE Leap 15, SUSE Linux Enterprise Server 12 SP4, SUSE Linux Enterprise Server 15 through the Open Build
+  Service Cloud repository.

 Red Hat Enterprise Linux and CentOS